bos-cli-rs/bos-cli-rs/README.md

 Command line utility helps to develop widgets for [near.social](https://near.social) by allowing developers to use standard developer tools like their best code editor and standard tools for source code version control, and then deploy their widgets to SocialDB in one command.

-Currently, only two groups of commands are implemented.:
+Currently, only two groups of commands are implemented:
 - components           -   Working with components (Download, Deploy, etc.)
 - storage-management   -   Storage management: deposit, withdrawal, balance review